Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Summary and Future Work

 \section{Summary and Future Work}

-This work introduces the Partial Mean Behavior Poisson (PMBP) process, a generalization of the multivariate Hawkes process where we take the conditional expectation of a subset of dimensions over the stochastic history of the process.
-The motivation of our proposed approach comes from the need of fitting multivariate Hawkes process to partially interval-censored data.
-The multivariate Hawkes process cannot directly be used to fit this type of data, but the PMBP process can be used to approximate Hawkes parameters via a correspondence of parameters.
+This work introduces the Partially Censored Multivariate Hawkes Process (\pmbp), a generalization of the MHP where we take the conditional expectation of a subset of dimensions over the stochastic history of the process.
+The \pmbp is motivated by the fact that the MHP cannot directly be fit to partially interval-censored data; the \pmbp can be used to approximate MHP parameters via a correspondence of parameters.

-In this paper, we derive the conditional intensity function of the PMBP process by considering the impulse response to the associated LTI system.
+In this paper, we derive the conditional intensity function of the \pmbp by considering the impulse response to the associated LTI system.
 Additionally, we derive its regularity conditions which leads to a subcritical process; which we find generalizes regularity conditions of the multivariate Hawkes process and the previously proposed MBP process.
-The computational problems of fitting a PMBP process is addressed, where we provide a method of approximation for hte conditional intensity and a method for sampling future events.
-The maximum likelihood estimation loss function is also derived for the partially interval-censored setting.
+The MLE loss function is also derived for the partially interval-censored setting.
 To test the practicality of our proposed approach, we consider three empirical experiments.

-First we test the capability of the PMBP process in recovering multivariate Hawkes process parameters in the partially interval-censored setting.
-By using synthetic data, we investigate the information loss from having a model mismatch and the interval-censoring of the timestamped data.
-We find that the fitted PMBP process parameters are close to the original multivariate Hawkes processes used to generate the data.
-Furthermore, we observe that the spectral radius of the fitted PMBP process are also close to the original Hawkes process.
-Second, we demonstrate the predictive capability of the PMBP model by applying it for YouTube popularity prediction.
-We compare our model to the state-of-the-art baseline and show that the PMBP process outperforms the former.
-Third, to demonstrate interpretability of the PMBP parameters, we fit the process to a curated dataset of COVID-19 cases and COVID-19-related news articles during the early stage of the outbreak in a sample of countries.
+First, we test the capability of the \pmbp in recovering multivariate Hawkes process parameters in the partially interval-censored setting.
+By using synthetic data, we investigate the information loss from model mismatch and the interval-censoring of the timestamped data.
+Our results show that the fitted \pmbp can approximate the parameters and recover the spectral radius of the original multivariate Hawkes process used to generate the data.

+Second, we demonstrate the predictive capability of the \pmbp model by applying it to YouTube popularity prediction and showing that it outperforms \pioc{the popularity estimation algorithm Hawkes Intensity Process \cite{Rizoiu2017}}.

+Third, to demonstrate interpretability of the \pmbp parameters, we fit the process to a curated dataset of COVID-19 cases and COVID-19-related news articles during the early stage of the outbreak in a sample of countries.
 By inspecting the country-level parameters, we show that there is a demonstrable clustering of countries based on how news predominantly played its role: whether it was reactionary, preemptive, or neutral to the rising level of cases.